timhtheos/dotfiles/drush/README.md

 # Promet's dynamic drush aliases

 ## Parameters
-As used in this drushrc file.
+As used in drushrc file `promet.aliases.drushrc.php`.

 ```
 $env: